 If you plant the bulbs too deep they may either bloom late or not at all.
 If they are not planted deep enough the bulbs can become exposed too soon and risk damage by the cold temperatures.

-If the bulb has a pointed end, it’s safe to say that this is the side that faces up.
+When planting flower bulbs this fall, if the bulb has a pointed end, it’s safe to say that this is the side that faces up.
 If you don’t see a pointy side, just look for the end where the roots come out.
 That’s the end that goes into the ground first.

 The good news is, even if you get it wrong the bulb will most likely find its way through the soil once spring comes.

 Water your bulbs thoroughly after planting them.
 Giving your freshly planted bulbs a good soak will help to encourage the roots to establish more quickly.
-Watering will also eliminate air pockets in the soil that could cause your bulbs to dry out.

 Advanced Planning Will Make All the Difference